SarvarKh/ofn-wiki/Tagged-Variants.md

 ### User with only add to order cycle perms for an enterprise

-- Cannot access bulk product edit.
+- Cannot see products produced by this enterprise in BPE

 ### User with add tagged variants permission for an enterprise

 - Can see the producer's products (ie. untagged variants), but cannot edit them (disabled fields).
 This view is provided for reference so they don't create duplicates.
 - Can create a tagged variant
-- Can see their own tagged variants
+- Can see and edit their own tagged variants

 ### User with manage product permissions for an enterprise